Seeking Out CPAP Machine Alternatives

-This oral appliance system works to correct the underlying issue that causes airway obstruction by gradually expanding the patient’s palate.
-This creates the necessary room in the mouth and airway for patients to breathe comfortably throughout the night.
+The Daytime-Nighttime Appliance (DNA) system works to correct the underlying issue that causes airway obstruction by gradually expanding the patient’s palate.
+This creates necessary room in the mouth and airway for patients to breathe comfortably throughout the night.

 Mandibular Repositioning-Nighttime Appliances (mRNA)